hbctraining/scRNA-seq/lessons/SC_quality_control_analysis.md

 counts <- GetAssayData(object = ctrl, slot = "counts")
 ```

-We would also need the metadata saved as a separate object:
+We also need the metadata saved as a separate object:

 ```r
 # Extract metadata
 metadata <- ctrl@meta.data
 ```

-We would use these data for downstream QC analysis.
-However, we have more than one sample and we would like to explore the QC metrics together, side-by-side.
+This data can be used for downstream QC analysis; however, we have more than one sample and we would like to explore the QC metrics for both samples side-by-side.
 For more than a single sample it can be helpful to read data into Seurat with a `for loop`.

+#### Reading in 10X data with a `for loop`

 A `for loop` interates over a series of commands for each of the inputs given.
-It has the structure:
+In R, it has the structure:

 ```r
 for (variable in input){